-To the participants of Vesteda Residential Fund FGR
+To the participants and the Supervisory Committee of Vesteda Residential Fund FGR

-We have reviewed the sustainability information in the accompanying annual report (hereafter: the Report) for the year 2020 of Vesteda Residential Fund FGR (hereafter: ‘Vesteda’) at Amsterdam.
+We have reviewed the sustainability information in the accompanying annual report for the year 2022 of Vesteda Residential Fund FGR (hereafter: Vesteda) at Amsterdam.
 A review is aimed at obtaining a limited level of assurance.

-Based on our procedures performed nothing has come to our attention that causes us to believe that the sustainability information does not present, in all material respects, a reliable and adequate view of:
+Based on our review nothing has come to our attention that causes us to believe that the sustainability information does not present, in all material respects, a reliable and adequate view of:

-the policy and business operations with regard to corporate social responsibility; and
+The policy and business operations with regard to sustainability

-the thereto related events and achievements for the year 2020
+The thereto related events and achievements for the year 2022

-in accordance with the reporting criteria as included in the section ‘reporting criteria’.
+in accordance with the reporting criteria as included in the ‘Reporting criteria’ section of our report.

 Basis for our conclusion

-We have performed our review of the sustainability information in accordance with Dutch law, including Dutch Standard 3810N ‘Assurance-opdrachten inzake maatschappelijke verslagen’ (Assurance engagements relating to sustainability reports) which is a specified Dutch Standard that is based on the International Standard on Assurance Engagements (ISAE) 3000 ‘Assurance Engagements other than Audits or Reviews of Historical Financial Information’.
-Our responsibilities under this standard are further described in the section ‘Our responsibilities for the review of the sustainability information’ of our report.
+We have performed our review of the sustainability information in accordance with Dutch law, including Dutch Standard 3810N ‘Assurance-opdrachten inzake maatschappelijke verslagen’ (Assurance engagements relating to sustainability reports)’.
+Our responsibilities under this standard are further described in the section ‘Our responsibilities for the review of the sustainability information’ section of our report.

-We are independent of Vesteda in accordance with the ‘Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten’ (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in The Netherlands.
-Furthermore we have complied with the ‘Verordening gedrags- en beroepsregels accountants’ (VGBA, Dutch Code of Ethics).
+We are independent of Vesteda in accordance with the ‘Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten’ (ViO, Code of Ethics for professional accountants, a regulation with respect to independence) and other relevant independence regulations in The Netherlands.
+This includes that we do not perform any activities that could result in a conflict of interest with our independent assurance engagement.
+Furthermore, we have complied with the ‘Verordening gedrags- en beroepsregels accountants’ (VGBA, Dutch code of Ethics).

 We believe that the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.